Long Distance Moving Service, Cross Country Moving Services

 At the time your shipment is delivered, it is your responsibility to check the items delivered against the items listed on your inventory .
 If new damage is discovered, make a record of it on the inventory form .
 Call the damage to the attention of the mover and request that a record of the damage is made on the mover’s copy of the inventory .

 After the complete shipment is unloaded, the mover will request that you sign the mover’s copy of the inventory to show that you received the items listed .
-Do not sign until you have assured yourself that it is accurate and that proper notations have been entered regarding any missing or damaged items .
-Movers are prohibited from having you sign documents that release the mover from all liability for loss or damage to the shipment in exchange for delivery .

 Your mover is required by law to prepare a bill of lading for your shipment .
 The bill of lading is the contract between you and the mover for the transportation of your shipment .
 The information on a bill of lading is required to be the same information shown on the order for service .
 The driver who loads your shipment must give you a copy of the bill of lading before or at the time of loading your shipment .
 The bill of